 Because your output options, such as analogue output, alarm relays and serial output are all derived from the displayed value, they will respond at the same rate as the filtered display.

-See also Filter Jump setting in the Advanced Menu, if your signal is particularly noisy and you cannot get sufficient smoothing with this filter.
+See also Filter Jump setting if your signal is particularly noisy and you cannot get sufficient smoothing with this filter.